robvanson/VowelTriangle/Additional_materials/README.txt

 chunkslist.tsv

 # List of concatenated chunks. * wildcard indicates that all files
-# matching this wildcat should be concatenated.
+# matching this wildcard should be concatenated.
 concatlist.tsv
 # NOTE: TO USE THIS LIST, ALL FILES MATCHING: "*1FR2.aifc" IN THE
 # IFA CORPUS SHOULD BE RENAMED OR MOVED AS THEY LEAD TO DOUBLE COUNTING.